 Yes, but not for long!
 The plant produces waves of odor that have been variously described as smelling of rotting animal, dung, and rancid cheese.
 The Indonesian name for the Titan translates as “corpse flower.”
 Thankfully, these odors are only produced for 8 to 24 hours, corresponding to the “ripening” of the tiny female flowers, followed by the tiny male flowers at the base of the spike.
 In the wild, the odor can carry for up to a half-mile attracting specific pollinators.
 Scientists have observed carrion beetles, carrion flies, and sweat bees visiting the Titan Arum in Sumatra.

-How old is your Titan?
+How old are your Titans?

-Our old titan arum, “Bella” bloomed in 2007 and again in 2010 before she died.
+We acquired the “twins” Odie and Rotney in 2008, and they were about 2 years old then.
+Our old Titan Arum, “Bella” bloomed in 2007 and again in 2010 before she died.
 In the wild, individuals are estimated to bloom 3-6 times in a 40-yr life span.
 Plants in cultivation almost never live that long.

 Where did you get “Bella”, your first Titan Arum plant?